11/6/2024

 Peter Saleh

 Hey, great.
 Thanks for taking the question.
-George, I wanted to ask if you could elaborate a little bit more on digital ordering tool, how broad based it is today, maybe the penetration, adoption today and what you're expecting as you go through 2025 or fiscal 2025 and just some of benefits.
-If you can highlight some of those, that'd be helpful.
+George, I wanted to ask if you could elaborate a little bit more on digital ordering tool, how broad-based it is today, maybe the penetration adoption today and what you're expecting as you go through 2025 or fiscal 2025 and just some of the benefits, if you can highlight some of those, that would be helpful.
 Thank you very much.

 speaker

 Yeah, I'm going to just give you a couple comments.
 I'm going to turn that over to Patrick.
 He's a little closer to it than I am.
 We continue to see a higher percentage of our food service independent customers that want to enter their own orders.
-We were probably a little late to the as far as getting the right digital program in place, but we feel real good about what we're doing.
-And if you go to our other businesses, they're getting close to having everybody on the system.
-So it's really been beneficial for us that it saves some time for the salespeople.
-We make sure they're still out there and still doing their job.
-And it's really been helpful in our this store, part of the business.
+We were probably a little late to the game as far as getting the right digital program in place, but we feel real good about what we're doing.
+And if you go to our other businesses they're getting close to having everybody on the system so um it's it's really been beneficial for us that it saves some time for the sales people we make sure they're still out there and still doing their job and it's it's really been helpful in our distar uh part of the business.
 So with that, Pat, I'll have you give maybe some better numbers.

 speaker

 Yeah, I'll just add a little more color.
-One is you go to, again, we track in multiple different ways.
-One, we're converting off of older legacy systems, each of our segments.
-And then we're also tracking how many new customers that weren't ordering on some one of our platforms are converting to the platform.
-And we've been really pleased, especially around this are they've converted almost 100%.
+One, as you go to, you know, again, we track in multiple different ways.
+One, we're converting off of older legacy systems, each of our segments, and then we're also tracking how many new customers that weren't ordering on one of our platforms are now converting to the platform.
+And we've been really pleased, especially around Vistar, they've converted almost 100%.
 They're just waiting for some additional capabilities to be added to the system so they can convert the balance of their customers that were traditionally on the system.
 And then they're continuing to add more and more new customers every day with the downloads we're seeing from the mobile app are very pleasing.
 And then on the food service side, it's a very similar story.
-They've done an excellent job of converting the independent customers that were ordering on our legacy systems.
+They've done an excellent job of converting the independent customers that we're ordering on one of our legacy systems.
 They are also converting other regionals and nationals as well.
 And we're continuing to see more and more adopt the new system.
-And we expect convenience to go live with their platform, which is all called customer first in Q1.
-And the difference of those two is they're just adding some additional capabilities on the convenience side that don't exist currently in the platform for Vistar food service.
-But all in all, we're really pleased with the progress, the feedback from the customers has been very positive and we will continue to just continue to add capabilities based on customer feedback and salespeople's feedback.
+And we expect convenience to go live with their platform, which is all called Customer First, in Q1.
+And the difference of those two is they're just adding some additional capabilities on the convenience side that don't exist currently in the platform for Vistar Food Service.
+But all in all, we're really pleased with the progress.
+The feedback from the customers has been fantastic. very positive, and we will continue to just continue to add capabilities based on customer feedback and salespeople's feedback.

 speaker